WHAT IS CONTINUING HEALTHCARE?

 WHO ADMINISTERS CHC?

-Clinical Commissioning Groups (CCGs), replaced Primary Care Trusts (PCT) as NHS organisations set up by the Health and Social Care Act 2012 to organise the delivery of NHS services in England.
+Clinical Commissioning Groups (CCGs), organise the delivery of NHS services in England.
 The Clinical Commissioning Group (CCG) that holds the contract with the GP practice responsible for care at the time of application is responsible for deciding eligibility to Continuing Healthcare.

 THE CHC CHECKLIST

-The National Screening Continuing Healthcare Checklist can be used in a community or a hospital setting and aims to help trained health/social care professionals identify people who should have a full assessment to determine their eligibility.
+The National Screening Continuing Healthcare Checklist can be used in a community or a hospital setting and helps to identify people who should have a full assessment to determine their eligibility.

 The checklist is based on 11 out of 12 care domains (areas of care need) used in the decision support tool.
 The domain ‘other significant needs’ is not used in a checklist